 Moors for the Future Partnership was established in 2003 to protect damaged blanket bog habitats across the Peak District and South Pennines.
 It provides evidence-based conservation, backed up by innovative public engagement.

 Moors for the Future Partnership is led by the Peak District National Park Authority.
-It receives financial support from the Environment Agency, National Trust, South Pennines Park, RSPB, Severn Trent, United Utilities, Yorkshire Water, and support and advice from Natural England, National Farmers Union, Heather Trust, Woodland Trust, Triodos Bank and the British Mountaineering Council.
+It receives financial support from the Environment Agency, National Trust, South Pennines Park, RSPB, Severn Trent, United Utilities, Yorkshire Water, and support and advice from Natural England, National Farmers Union, Heather Trust, Woodland Trust, ethical finance sector and the British Mountaineering Council.

 The Partnership has raised over £45 million of public and private funding to deliver restoration over 34 square kilometres of bare and eroding peat and created 3 square kilometres of native clough woodlands.